akietorna/alx-higher_level_programming/README.md

-This porject is about testing my understanding on lists
+This porject is about testing my understanding on python programming